Characterizing two-timescale nonlinear dynamics using finite-time Lyapunov exponents and vectors: Introduction

-The rest of the paper is organized as follows.
-In section $2$, we define the dynamical system to be considered and recall some definitions from geometry.
-Section $3$ covers Lyapunov analysis: first we define FTLE/Vs and describe their use for the identification of the tangent space structure; second the asymptotic theory of partially hyperbolic sets is described briefly; and finally, we address the convergence of the tangent space structure.
-In section $4$ we define a finite two-timescale set and present the conditions satisfied by points on a finite-time slow manifold.
-The procedure for applying the approach is given in section $5$.
-In section $6$ several application examples are presented to demonstrate the use of our method and compare it with other methods.
-Conclusions are given in section $7$.
+The paper is organized as follows.
+In Section $\ref{setup}$, we specify the dynamical system to be considered and recall some definitions from geometry.
+Section $\ref{overview}$ provides an overview of the approach and supplements the introduction with background and perspective required to understand the goals and contributions of the present work as well as relations to other work.
+Section $\ref{FTLA}$ covers Lyapunov analysis: first we define finite-time Lyapunov exponents and vectors (FTLE/Vs) and describe their use for the identification of the tangent space structure; second we briefly describe the asymptotic theory of partially hyperbolic sets; third we address the convergence of the tangent space structure; and fourth we contrast the properties of the FTLE/Vs and their asymptotic counterparts.
+In Section $\ref{theory}$ we define a finite two-timescale set and present the conditions satisfied by points on a finite-time center manifold.
+The procedure for applying the approach is given in Section $\ref{procedure}$.
+Section $\ref{examples}$ contains detailed examples.
+Conclusions are given in Section $\ref{conclusions}$.